 Additionally, with the help of Dr. Theodora Karalidi, the goal is to implement a radiative transfer model to allow for a more detailed interpretation of the observational results.
-By integrating RTMs with our observational data, we will aim to understand the atmospheric composition, particle sizes, and surface reflectivity of Titan.
+By integrating RTMs with our observational data, we aim to refine our understanding of the atmospheric composition, particle sizes, and surface reflectivity of Titan.
+Ultimately, with the goal of using Titan as an analog for exoplanets, and expand this framework for future analysis of exoplanet atmospheres.